-Anovulation - means lack of ovulation, or absent ovulation.
+Anovulation - a lack of, or absent, ovulation.
 Ovulation, which is the release of an egg from the ovary, must happen in order to achieve pregnancy.
-If ovulation is irregular, but not completely absent, this is called oligovulation.
-Both anovulation and oligovulation are kinds of ovulatory dysfunction.
+If ovulation is irregular, but not completely absent, it is known as oligovulation.
+Both anovulation and oligovulation are ovulatory dysfunctions.

 Ovulatory dysfunction is a common cause of female infertility, occurring in up to 40% of infertile women.